How psoriasis develops

 - Smoking.
 Smoking tobacco not only increases your risk of psoriasis but also may increase the severity of the disease.
 Smoking may also play a role in the initial development of the disease.

-- Eye conditions.
-Certain eye disorders — such as conjunctivitis, blepharitis and uveitis — are more common in people with psoriasis.
+- Eye conditions, such as conjunctivitis, blepharitis and uveitis

-- Other autoimmune diseases.
-Celiac disease, sclerosis and the inflammatory bowel disease called Crohn's disease are more likely to strike people with psoriasis.
+- Other autoimmune diseases, such as celiac disease, sclerosis and the inflammatory bowel disease called Crohn's disease